 Ab-initio calculations predicted a non-collinear antiferromagnetic order in 1 ML Fe/Ni(111) which could not be observed experimentally.
 The different crystallographic structure of the fcc and the hcp lattice is expected to lead to slightly different magnetic moments of the Fe film.

-5.4 Electric-field-induced transition between hcp and fcc in 1 ML Fe/Ni(111)
+5.4 Electric-field-induced hcp-fcc transition in 1 ML Fe/Ni(111)

 5.4.1 Bistable switching